Lemon Elderflower Cake Recipe

 Lemon Elderflower Cake with Buttercream Meringue Frosting

 It’s really so good!!
-This frosting is flavored with elderflower liquor and fresh lemon for a beautifully delicious topping.
+In this version, the frosting is flavored with elderflower liquor and fresh lemon for a beautifully delicious topping.

 A lemon elderflower cake decorated with slices of lemon